camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

 A service task is used to invoke services.
-In Camunda this is done by calling Java code.
+In Camunda this is done by calling Java code or providing a work item for an external worker to complete asynchronously.

 {{< bpmn-symbol type="service-task" >}}

+# Calling Java Code

 There are 4 ways of declaring how to invoke Java logic: